bireme/proethos2/doc/how-to-install-proethos2-in-ubuntu.md

 - We recommend that you use Proethos2 in Ubuntu Server;
 - We STRONGLY recommend that you use Proethos2 in dedicated server.
 Nowadays it's possible with virtualization, docker, and other tools;
-- This manual will help you under this conditions,
+- This manual will help you under this conditions.

 Dependencies
 ------------

-### Depencencies that every ubuntu instalation should has.
+### Depencencies that every ubuntu instalation should has

 ```
 $ sudo apt-get install -y vim openssh-server